 Through both summative and formative assessments, we have identified a gap in pupils' language and communication skills on entry to reception, particularly for pupils from vulnerable groups.
 We have a skilled speech and language teaching assistant within school who has been allocated to Reception pupils with the intention of minimising these gaps early in their education.
 As these pupils move through the school, there are still gaps between Pupil Premium and Non-Pupil Premium whereby further interventions are provided.
-Where gaps have been caused due to the Covid-19 pandemic, tutoring has been prioritised for disadvantaged pupils in areas identified through school data.
+Where gaps have been identified, tutoring has been prioritised for disadvantaged pupils in areas identified through school data.